alersrt/ci-builder/README.md

 # ci-builder

-Docker in docker image with build utils.
+Docker image with build utils.
 There was added the next utilities:
 - `bash`
 - `make`
 - `curl`